pierre-rouleau/usrhome/readme.rst

 you open a new shell inside a terminal, or create a sub-shell, you can see which file is sourced.

-When all usrcfg file exist, this is what you'd see from macOS that uses the Z Shell as the default shell.
+With all usrcfg files existing, this is what you'd see from macOS that uses the Z Shell as the default shell when you open a new terminal and then create a sub-shell inside it..

 .. figure:: res/zsh-tracing-startup-01.png